adamh-broad/single_cell_intestine/Analysis.md

-Preprocess the primary droplet-based dataset of normal IECs ('Atlas')
+Analysis of the droplet-based dataset of normal IECs (7,126 cells)
 ================

 ### Load UMI count data from GEO